denoland/manual/basics/connecting_to_databases.md

 ## GraphQL

 GraphQL is an API query language that is often used to compose disparate data sources into client centric APIs.
-To set up a GraphQL API, you need to set up a GraphQL server.
+To set up a GraphQL API, you first need to set up a GraphQL server.
 This server exposes your data as a GraphQL API that your client applications can query for data.

 ### Server (GQL)